Any2HRTF/PPM/README.md

 ppm = PPM()
 ```

-Alternatively, the PPM can be instantiated from a *.blend, *.csv, or a Python dictionary containing the PPM parameters in the same format as the *.csv file.
+Alternatively, the PPM can be instantiated from a 'blend' file, 'csv' file, or a Python dictionary containing the PPM parameters in the same format as the 'csv' file.

 ### Parameters